Pradeesh-Saravanan/CalendarAPI/README.md

 - Redesigned calendars table by adding constraint for unique calendar name
 - Changed PUT and DELETE operations to work upon calendar id
-- Created Event Action for CRUD events from request
+- Created Event Action for create events from request using postman
 - Overloaded event class for accepting events with repeat and without one

 - Used a simple UI calendar.html for frontend